StackVista/stackstate-docs/develop/reference/scripting/script-apis/telemetry.md

 ### Returns

 {% hint style="info" %}
-The output format of the Telemetry API changed in StackState v5.0.
-If you are running an earlier version of StackState, see the documentation for [StackState v4.6 documentation \(docs.stackstate.com/v/4.6\)](https://docs.stackstate.com/v/4.6/develop/reference/scripting/script-apis/telemetry).
+The output format of the Telemetry API changed in Rancher Observability v5.0.
+If you are running an earlier version of Rancher Observability, see the documentation for [Rancher Observability v4.6 documentation \(docs.stackstate.com/v/4.6\)](https://docs.stackstate.com/v/4.6/develop/reference/scripting/script-apis/telemetry).
 {% endhint %}

 `StreamingScriptResult[MetricTimeSeriesResult]`